EgemenBaykan/FIR_Filter_Core/README.md

 <h2><b>Reconfigurable FIR Filter</b></h2>

-A reconfigurable Finite Impulse Response (FIR) Filter core for Field Programmable Gate Arrays (FPGA) is written in Verilog Language.
+A reconfigurable Finite Impulse Response (FIR) Filter core for Field Programmable Gate Arrays (FPGA) iseam interfaces will be added.
+Mapped Memory will consist 1 control/status register Coefficients will be writt written in Verilog Language.
 Testbench is written in SystemVerilog and will be updated in upcoming updates. <br>

 FIR Filter is a popular Digital Signal Processing (DSP) application.
 It is a digital filter that has finite impulse response which means duration is finite.
 Every input value is multiplied by defined filter coefficients and buffered before driven through the output.<br>